LucasDelfino92/morrowindsharp/main.md

 Shift+Activate | Activates/deactivates placed/static light sources | The Midnight Oil

 # CHANGELOG

+03-19-2022
+- Removed **Blighted Blight**.
+Ashfall already implements the possibility of contracting blight disease while out in a blight storm.

 03-18-2022
 - Updated **MET Hotfix**.
 Fixes a mesh from Morrowind Enhanced Textures that would cause an error.